Owen3H/undici-shim/README.md

 Upon trying to distribute a project, I found Undici was not isomorphic and couldn't be used on the client-side.<br>
 As such, this is a drop-in replacement for Undici when using bundlers like webpack/rollup.<br>

-Without the overhead of WHATWG Streams, the [request](https://undici.nodejs.org/#/?id=undicirequesturl-options-promise) proves much faster than fetch.
+Without the overhead of WHATWG Streams, the [request](https://undici.nodejs.org/#/?id=undicirequesturl-options-promise) method proves much faster than fetch.

 |        Tests        | Samples |      Results     | Tolerance | Difference with slowest |
 |---------------------|---------|------------------|-----------|-------------------------|